-- Staff has defined a process to ensure that BBII conveys new property needs (both for poles and for overhead wires) as soon as possible. - BBII must justify and JPB must approve all new parcels. - Design needs to progress to enable BBII to identify exact acquisition areas. - Staff is conducting pre-acquisition activities as appropriate. - JPB has approved four new parcels to date.
+- Staff has defined a process to ensure that BBII conveys new property needs (both for poles and for overhead wires) as soon as possible. - BBII must justify and JPB must approve all new parcels. - Design needs to progress to enable BBII to identify exact acquisition areas. - Staff is conducting pre-acquisition activities as appropriate. - JPB has approved eight new parcels to date.

-- Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ needs. - Staff continues to meet with the internal signal team and BBII signal team to determine potential Real Estate interests. - Staff identified new acquisition for the Velasco parcel in San Jose. - Presented First Written Offer to PG&E Cinnabar and is working on a temporary fencing and lighting relocation plan to obtain early access from PGE. - Presented First Written Offer to KB Homes and currently reviewing their counter proposal. - Reviewing potential design solutions for Marchese parcel with Santa Clara Valley Water District. - Adopted Resolution of Necessity and reached tentative verbal agreement with Diridon Hospitality. - Finalizing appraisals for Britannia Gateway while updating the design and appraisal map, which requires PG&E approval.
+- Staff continues to review potential new pole locations and is engaging in a systemwide review of potential ESZ needs Staff continues to meet with the internal signal team and BBII signal team to determine potential Real Estate interests. - The project is building a fence and moving light poles on the PG&E Cinnabar property to clear foundation locations.
+Staff has negotiated access with PGE pending completion of the fence and lighting work and drafted legal documents for possession. - VTA Adopted a Resolution of Necessity over the PGE site. - Presented an access agreement to Santa Clara Valley Water District for a vital site in Segment 3. - Completed appraisal of Google site, a very small acquisition for a foundation.

-- Continue to negotiate for all open parcels. - Work with attorney for Willowbend to close escrow (poles have already been installed so this is not on the critical path).
+- Continued review of ESZ needs submitted by BBII compared to direction from contract. - Continue to work with property owner on Phan parcel to close escrow. - Complete Marchese appraisal. - File "friendly" condemnation action to get possession of PG&E Cinnabar site - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs.

-- Continue review of ESZ needs submitted by BBII compared to direction from contract. - Continue to work with PG&E Cinnabar to gain possession of the parcel.
-Adopt Resolution of Necessity for the PG&E parcel. - Work with property owner on Phan parcel to close escrow. - · Complete Marchese appraisal. - Assign appraiser to commence work on Velasco parcel. - Continue to meet with internal signal team and BBII signal team to determine potential Real Estate needs. - Send updated Grant Deeds to Stephens reflecting the new legal descriptions. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Make offers on the parcel for which appraisals have been completed. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.